What is a Competent Persons Scheme (CPS)?

-Competent Persons Schemes were introduced by the Government to enable companies to self-certify compliance under the Building Regulations without the need for a separate assessment from Building Control.
+Competent Persons Schemes were introduced by the Government to enable companies to self-certify compliance under the Building Regulations without the need for a separate assessment from a Building Control inspector.

 What does this mean for You?